Josesx506/Odin_Project_FS/07_Node/12_drive/Readme.md

 This allowed me to baseline my db without deleting prior tables with prisma.
 I don't know if it'll work for future odin projects that use prisma and for how long I can keep using the same railway db instance, but I'll keep pushing till the wheels fall off 🤞🏽.

+### Retrospect
+I had a poor experience using the Cloudinary api, in retrospect, I should have used supabase.
+Deleting items are very complex on cloudinary and images and videos have to be deleted using separate api calls because the `resourceType` argument is different, and if you don't use the correct resourceType, the request will fail.
+I'll also run out of storage on my free tier if I don't clear user data from the remote storage.
+This is only used when deleting multiple files that exist as embedded children within a folder.
+Uploading files too is slightly complex but multer helped to handle some of the errors with form validation for uploads. <br>
+The `Expiry` table which is used to handle shared links can easily rack up entries.
+In a real world scenario, it'll be helpful to run a `pg_cron` job that removes all expired entries from the table to avoid errors.